Central England Co-operative: SENse to Aspire

-Though a partnership with a school for children with special educational needs (SEN), Selly Oak Trust School in Birmingham, the Central England Co-operative has been organising and providing work experience for children at the school in one of their food stores or florist shops.
+Though a partnership with a school for children with special educational needs (SEN), Selly Oak Trust School in Birmingham, the Central England Co-operative organised and provided work experience for children at the school in one of their food stores or florist shops.
 Historically, only 7% of children with SEN find paid employment after they have finished their education and this programme aimed to improve this prospect for the children by providing them with the skills that they need to get (and keep) a job.
 Between 2013 and 2015, 151 students took part in the scheme and the co-op is working towards offering paid employment to some of the participants.
-This compares with an average of 2 - 3 students in previous years.
-For this work the co-op was commended as a finalist for the 2015 Business in the Community Inspiring Young Talent Award.
+This compares with an average of 2-3 students in previous years.
+For this work the society was commended as a finalist for the 2015 Business in the Community Inspiring Young Talent Award.

 Charity partner

-Since 2012 the Central England Co-operative has been fund-raising for their staff-elected charity, the Newlife Foundation.
-The charity aims to provide specialist equipment for disabled and terminally ill children in the Midlands and East Anglia.
-Since the partnership began the co-op has raised over £1,000,000 for the charity.
+In the early 2010s, Central England Co-operative fundraised for their staff-elected charity, the Newlife Foundation.
+The charity aimed to provide specialist equipment for disabled and terminally ill children in the Midlands and East Anglia.
+The society raised over £1,000,000 for the charity.

 Food banks

-The co-op works with food banks within its trading area to provide food and support for individuals and families who are under severe financial pressure and are who suffering from 'food poverty'.
+The society works with food banks within its trading area to provide food and support for individuals and families who are under severe financial pressure and are who suffering from 'food poverty'.
 The scheme operates by linking up food banks with local co-op food stores to raise awareness of how food banks can help people in financial distress through 'promotional days' and by encouraging customers and members to donate food from permanent collection bins within stores.
-It is expected that all food stores will be affiliated with a local food bank (where possible) by 2016.
+The society planned to have all food stores affiliated with a local food bank (where possible) by 2016.

 Responsible trading

-As a part of the Co-operative Retail Trading Group the co-op has been a champion of Fairtrade for many years and stocks a wide array of such products.
+As a part of the Co-operative Retail Trading Group, the society has promoted Fairtrade and stocks a wide array of Fairtrade products.
 The society also has food-sourcing commitments including the responsible sourcing of fish, free-range eggs and clear food-labelling.
 These commitments largely match those the commitments of The Co-operative Group, of whom the society is a corporate member.

-As a regional food retailer the business has a number of commitments to local and regional sourcing with a range of products including ales, bakery produce, ciders, seasonal fresh produce, honey and oils available in the co-op's stores.
-The co-op has pledged that, by 2018, 5% of food revenue will be products which are sourced within the region in which the business trades.
+As a regional food retailer the business has several commitments to local and regional sourcing with a range of products including ales, bakery produce, ciders, seasonal fresh produce, honey and oils available in the co-op's stores.
+The society previously pledged that, by 2018, 5% of food revenue will be products which are sourced within the region in which the business trades.